A Journey to Self-Discovery with A Course in Miracles: Vancouver Island Holistic Counselling 2022

 Asking for help can be hard, but it’s a great first step toward lasting change.

 I will meet you with flexibility, adapting my approach to your unique circumstances.
 I will help you become who you authentically are, and will greet you with acceptance, knowing that diversity is what makes human beings beautiful.
+If you want to read more check this post: Why choose holistic counselling?
+Exploring the whole self for true wellness.

 I see vulnerability as the window to connection and will hold your vulnerability with care and compassion.
 I take confidentiality seriously and have processes in place to guarantee your privacy.